Trump cannot use Alien Enemies Act to deport members of Venezuelan gang, appeals court rules

 “A country’s encouraging its residents and citizens to enter this country illegally is not the modern-day equivalent of sending an armed, organized force to occupy, to disrupt, or to otherwise harm the United States,” the judges wrote.

-In a lengthy dissent, Oldham complained his two colleagues were second-guessing Trump’s conduct of foreign affairs, a realm where courts usually give the president great deference.
+In a lengthy dissent, Oldham complained his two colleagues were second-guessing Trump’s conduct of foreign affairs and national security, realms where courts usually give the president great deference.

 “The majority’s approach to this case is not only unprecedented—it is contrary to more than 200 years of precedent,” Oldham wrote.